Fair Processing and Data Protection Privacy Notice for Registered Patients

 In order to deliver and coordinate your health and social care, we may share information with the following organisations:

-- Voluntary Support Organisations commissioned to provide services by local Clinical Commissioning Groups;
+- voluntary support organisations commissioned to provide services by the local Commissioning Support Unit (CSU) and Clinical Commissioning Group (CCG).

 How do we maintain the confidentiality of your records?